tuckerparon/best-xi/USER_MANUAL.md

 **Best.XI is a decision-support tool.**
 It is designed to provide an additional, data-centric perspective to supplement (not replace) coaching decisions.
 Use Best.XI as one input among many in your lineup selection process.

-## 5. Access & Security

-- **Password Protection:**
-  Access to Best.XI is restricted to the 2025 pilot cohort.
-  - **Password:** `PILOT25`
-  - Please do not share this password outside your team.

-- **Availability:**
-  The site is live and available 24/7 for pilot users.

-## 6. Feedback & Support
+## 5. Feedback & Support

-As a pilot user, your feedback is invaluable!
-Please share your experience and suggestions within 14 days to help us improve Best.XI.
+As a Best.XI user, your feedback is invaluable!
+Please share your experience and suggestions to help us improve Best.XI.
+Please reach out to tucker@controllables.org or call/text me directly at (203) 217-7602.

-## 7. Legal
+## 6. Legal

 - **Data Responsibility:**
   Users are solely responsible for ensuring they have the right to use any data uploaded to Best.XI.